openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 An implementation MUST support SHA3-256 and SHOULD support SHA3-512, in order to support the hash binding with Dilithium + ECC signatures.

+### Key generation procedure {#ecc-dilithium-generation}

+The implementation MUST independently generate the Dilithium and the ECC component keys.
+The dilithium component is generated as specified in [DILITHIUM-Subm] and the artifacts are encoded in native format as fixed-length octet strings as defined in {{dilithium-signature}}.
+For ECC this is done following the relative specification in {{RFC7748}},
+{{NIST-SP800-186}}, or {{RFC5639}}, and encoding the artifacts as specified in
+{{eddsa-signature}} or {{ecdsa-signature}} as fixed-length octet strings.

 ### Signature Generation